Quasinormal modes and Hawking radiation of a charged Weyl black hole: Quasinormal modes

-There is an infinite but discrete set of eigenfrequencies $\omega_{ln}$, where $l$ is the angular momentum number and $n$ its the overtone number characterizing the number of nodes of the radial solution.
+which correspond to a vanishing wave function.
+The aforementioned boundary conditions indicate that the waves are purely outgoing at infinity and purely ingoing on the event horizon, implying that no waves from the horizon or infinity are permitted.
+These boundary conditions reflect a black hole's response to a transient perturbation, after the source has ceased to act \cite{Konoplya:2011qq,Berti:2009kk,Kokkotas:1999bd}.

 To calculate the QNM spectra, it is convenient to work in the Eddingtton-Finkelstein coordinate, where Eq.\eqref{QNMs_equationv1} is linear in the frequency $\omega$.
 And then, one obtains the generalized eigenvalue equation as

 where $M_i$ ($i=0,1$) are the linear combination of the derivative matrices.
-The above equation can be solved directly by the Eigenvalue function in the Mathematica\footnote{In order to solve Eq.\eqref{generalized_eq}, we need to impose the proper boundary conditions near the cosmological horizon.
+The above equation can be solved directly by the Eigenvalue function in the $Mathematica$\footnote{In order to solve Eq.\eqref{generalized_eq}, we need to impose the proper boundary conditions near the cosmological horizon.
 For more details, please refer to Ref.\cite{Jansen:2017oag}.}.

-We present the QNM spectra as the function of $\lambda$ in Fig.\ref{Fig_QNMs}.
-For $l=0$, the real part of QNM spectrum is always zero.
-It indicates that there is no oscillation in the scalar field perturbation.
-While the imaginary part of QNM spectrum is always positive for all $\lambda$, which means that the perturbation grows and does not die out even in a long enough time.
-It suggests that the system is unstable under the scalar field perturbation, which is in agreement with the observation from the dynamical evolution of the scalar field shown in the right plot of Fig.\ref{instability_l0}.

-For $l>0$, the imaginary part of the QNM spectrum is always negative and so the system is stable under the scalar field perturbation.
-It is consistent with the result of the potential shown in Fig.\ref{effective_potential}.
-The absolute value of the real part of QNM spectrum increases with the increase of $\lambda$ \footnote{The real part of the QNM spectrum is off axis and we only show the negative branch in Fig.\ref{Fig_QNMs}.}.
-It suggests that the oscillation of the dynamical perturbation increases with increasing $\lambda$.
-We also notice that both the real and imaginary parts of the QNM spectra approach a constant when $\lambda$ is large enough.
-This observation is consistent with that the potential barrier, especially its height, is almost the same (only very small difference).
+It is found that there is an infinite but discrete set of eigenfrequencies $\omega_{ln}$, where $l$ is the angular momentum number and $n$ is the overtone number characterizing the number of nodes of the radial solution.